saferpay/sndbx/texts/FAQ.md

 # F.A.Q

+## Is there some kind of test-system or sandbox, where i can test the API?

+Yes!
+Saferpay offers a test system, where you can [register for your own individual test account](https://test.saferpay.com/BO/Welcome?lang=en).
+Please note, that the test system and thbe live environment run on two seperate systems.
+Due to that, you need to apply seperate base-urls for test and live, when doing requests, as [mentioned here (see right side)](https://saferpay.github.io/jsonapi/index.html#intro)

 ## Can I use my test account on the live system?

 No, the test and live systems are completely separate from each other.
 No data exchange takes place.